lakshyaag/ML-Tree-Based-Algorithms/README.md

 # Final Project for MGSC 695: Optimization for Data Science

-## Idea
+## Topic

-Implementing a Random Forest algorithm from scratch and comparing it to the `sklearn` implementation.
+Implementing Tree-based algorithms from scratch (Decision Tree, Random Forest, and Gradient Boosting) from scratch and comparing it to the `scikit-learn` implementation.

 ## Team Members